jparismorgan/protein_network/README.md

 * Use a virtual environment: [Docs](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
 * Downgrade to Python 2.7: [Stack Overflow](https://stackoverflow.com/questions/9246353/how-can-i-downgrade-from-python-3-2-to-2-7)

 We use several libraries in this program.
-If you have a standard built, you should already have the following built in dependencies:
+If you have a Mac, you should already have the following built in dependencies:

 * tkFileDialog
 * re